top of page

 So, does being sober curious mean you have to be tee-total?
 For me, no. But that’s my journey, my story and my choice.
 The one thing I know for certain is that you must work out what is right for you and make your own choices.

-In her book ‘Sober Curious: The Blissful Sleep, Greater Focus, Limitless Presence, and Deep Connection Awaiting Us All on the Other Side of Alcohol” Warrington describes sober curious living as making the choice to drink as much or as little as you want as often as you want which for some could be none and never.
+In her book ‘Sober Curious: The Blissful Sleep, Greater Focus, Limitless Presence, and Deep Connection Awaiting Us All on the Other Side of Alcohol” Warrington describes sober curious living as "making the choice to drink as much or as little as you want as often as you want" which for some could be none and never or could be some and sometimes.
 What is it for you?

 *Some links are affiliate links.
 If you click through and make a purchase, Low No Drinker may earn a commission that supports us.
 Thank you.